pezzolabs/pezzo/README.md

 Looking for a client that's not listed here?
 [Open an issue](https://github.com/pezzolabs/pezzo/issues/new/choose) and let us know!

-# Getting Started - Local Development
+# Getting Started - Docker Compose

+If you simplay want to run the full Pezzo stack locally, check out [Running With Docker Compose](http://docs.pezzo.ai/introduction/docker-compose) in the documentation.

-This section is useful for contributors who want to run Pezzo locally in development mode.
+If you want to run Pezzo in development mode, continue reading.

 ### Prerequisites